dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

 are immediate subclasses of :class:`<error>`.

-- :class:`<color-not-found>` This class of error is signalled when a color is requested but is not available on the user’s system.
+- :class:`<color-not-found>` This class of error is signalled when a color is requested but is not available on the user's system.
 - :class:`<palette-full>` This class of error is signalled when an attempt is made to add a color to a palette, and the palette cannot accept any more colors.
 The number of colors in a palette depends on the color